Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​Beyond defining card legality, Mission cards are the economic engine of a deck.
 The combined CP value of a player's chosen Mission cards determines the base amount of Command Points they will calculate during each Game Round's Start of Round Step.
 This forms a consistent CP "salary" that fuels all actions during the game.

 ​Analysis of Mission cards reveals the core economic principle of the game: Temporal Resource Exchange.
-There is a strict, inverse mathematical relationship between the early-game CP salary a Mission provides and the power of its late-game Theater Level abilities.
+There is a strict, inverse mathematical relationship between the early-game RP salary a Mission provides and the power of its late-game Theater Level abilities.
 A player who drafts a Mission Card containing a catastrophic Theater 3 climax—such as a total board wipe—must pay for that inevitable future power through a severely taxed, lower early-game CP salary.

 ​Conversely, a Mission Card that offers negligible late-game escalations compensates the player by providing a massive influx of early-game Command Points.
 This forces architects to decide exactly when their deck is designed to peak.
-Do you draft a high-CP "Vanguard" package to overwhelm the board in Theater Level 1, knowing you have no late-game power?
+Do you draft a high-RP "Vanguard" package to overwhelm the board in Theater Level 1, knowing you have no late-game power?
 Or do you draft a heavily taxed "Doomsday" package, surviving on a razor-thin economy early in order to guarantee game-ending explosions when the board reaches Theater Level 3?

 ​This creates another layer of strategic choice.
 A player might opt for a high-yield but high-risk approach, centering their deck on a single 4 DP Keystone mission.
-A package of Singularity Engine (6 CP), Hedge Magic (2 CP), and Pledge of Faith (3 CP) would yield a base of 11 CP per round, but locks the player into a 4 Tech DP strategy.
+A package of Singularity Engine (6 RP), Hedge Magic (2 RP), and Pledge of Faith (3 RP) would yield a base of 11 CP per round, but locks the player into a 4 Tech DP strategy.
 Another player might choose a more diversified portfolio of six different 1 DP missions.
-This could yield a higher salary (e.g., a combination totaling 15 CP) and grant access to all six domains (1-1-1-1-1-1), offering incredible flexibility.
+This could yield a higher salary (e.g., a combination totaling 15 RP) and grant access to all six domains (1-1-1-1-1-1), offering incredible flexibility.
 However, the passive and one-time abilities of these missions would be individually weaker and less synergistic.
 Choosing a Mission package is therefore akin to setting an investment strategy: a concentrated, high-risk, high-reward "stock" versus a diversified, lower-yield "mutual fund."

 ​2.4 Defining Your Doctrine: Passives and One-Time Payoffs